 Some are caused by a failure of communication, where by both sides may not be singing from the same hymn sheet.

 If I could describe this it could be one of a few things, the first being the extent of work being done, which the example of the icy maiden you can see in my portfolio, we literally painted the girls hair with makeup! we suggested we might be doing something with the hair but the route was not decided till the day and was a bad example on my own part admittedly.

 Thankfully it was not an issue for Lucy, though it did take multiple washes to get out.

 The other most notable of failure of communication I could point to my beach shoots.
 Whereby someone might expect to be covered in chiffon vs actually having notable skin on show.
 Its something I tend to point out and use the words “bikini” when casting models for such jobs but the wrong words can really train wreck a shoot.

 So obviously asking questions is important.

 Finally there is the obvious abuse of power which is the inappropriate actions towards your model, touching, groping, take your pick you dont go to a photoshoot expecting to be molested.
-It is exceptionally rare, and you can find the cases of it listed in the news, and I hope that those are the only cases, though I expect others might not be reported as some of my community activism has taught me liaising with the police.
+It is exceptionally rare, and you can find the cases of it listed in the news, and I hope that those are the only cases.

 OK, thats failures and abuses at shoots, what about other con artists?